billythekid/conditional-fields/README.md

 ## Conditional Fields Overview

 Show or hide fields based on the value of other fields.
 PRs gratefully received.

+Please post [any issues](./issues) you're having and I'll check them out.

 Conditional field layouts are coming to Craft CMS version 4 core.
 Craft CMS version 2 had the [Reasons plugin](https://github.com/mmikkel/Reasons-Craft) but there's nothing working for Craft 3 at the moment.